KQM-git/TCL/characters/cryo/ayaka.md

 | N3C | 228.24% + 80.13%×3 (468.63%) | 140 | 200.84%/s |
 | N4C | 327% + 80.13%×3 (567.39%) | 171 | 199.08%/s |

+**Notes**
+* Ayaka's charged attacks are the first to work in a special way, as follows: When Ayaka starts her CA:
+  1. A hitscan occurs for enemies in a radius around her after the NA is over.
+  2. After selecting an enemy (closest target or random?), Ayaka will spawn a gadget that locks onto that enemy and follows them regardless of her normal range.
+  3. After a brief period, this gadget will stop following the enemy and do an additional 3 hitscans, one for each hit.
+  4. A cut with a hitbox will be spawned for each enemy in range of the hitscans.
+This cut has a hitbox that can hit multiple enemies, but there is an ICD between each cut doing damage to the same enemy.
+If an enemy leaves the gadget's range while it is still performing the hitscans, the enemy will not be affected by the remaining hitscans.
+Conversely, the remaining hitscans will affect any enemy that enters the gadget's range even after it has started.
 * Ayaka's charged attack ICDs are separate from her normal attack.
 * Apart from being able to reach enemies above Ayaka’s ground level (due to Venti’s lift, or Jean’s CA, etc.), Ayaka’s Charged Attacks can also reach enemies below her ground level.